crashbash111/crashbash111/README.md

 # Hi there 👋

 I'm Josh.
 I'm a full-stack developer, a game developer and an Android app maker based in New Zealand.
-My full-time job is teaching these subjects in tertiary education.
+My full-time job is teaching IT in tertiary education.

 ### Languages